josehpena/squares/notes.md

 # Should return true when the number 4 is passed in the parameter.
 OK

 # Should return true when the number 25 is passed in the parameter.
 OK

+## Just to check up ##
+# Should return false when the number 26 is passed in the parameter.
+Working on

+# Should return true when 0 is passed in the parameter.
+Working On